WhitelistVideo

 Option Problem

-YouTube Kids Too restrictive—blocks educational content
+YouTube Kids Too babyish—blocks the good educational stuff.

 Problem 3: The Algorithm Works Against You